aifatelescope/datared/_sources/overview-pythontools.md

 You might also be interested in:
  * [](./astrometry.ipynb): builds an accurate WCS for your science images.
-In case your images don't come with a WCS, use this before performing photometry or stacking!
+In case your images don't come with a (good) WCS, use this before performing photometry or stacking.
+A good moment to run this is right after [](./pre-red.ipynb).
  * [](./stack.ipynb): (optional!) reproject science frames on a common pixel grid, coadd them, and create a colour image